Dlwnsrl06/dispersion-trading-strategy-/README.md

 - **ATM options only.** Real dispersion desks trade the whole skew.
 A skew-aware version (variance-swap replication across a strip of strikes) is the natural extension once the ATM version works.
+- **Options data has a fixed DTE window from the source extraction.**
+  `options_historical_data_full.csv` was pulled from WRDS with a 20-40 day days-to-expiry filter applied at extraction time, so `atm_straddles.csv` only ever contains DTE values between 21 and 39.
+Widening `config.MIN_DAYS_TO_EXPIRY`/`MAX_DAYS_TO_EXPIRY` beyond that range has no effect, since there's no data outside it to select from.
+Because monthly-only equity option expiries are spaced roughly 28-35 calendar days apart, wider than this 18-day window, names without weekly listings periodically have zero contracts available for a stretch of each monthly cycle.
+This shows up as `num_components` cycling between roughly 110 and 143 (out of a 150-name basket) on a regular monthly rhythm throughout the full 2015-2025 sample.
+It's a structural property of the source data, not a code bug: coverage never drops below the `min_components=50` floor, so no dates are lost, and the effect is quantified and consistent rather than random.
+Closing it fully would require re-extracting `options_historical_data_full.csv` from WRDS with a wider DTE window (something like 15-55), which wasn't done here given the scope of the project; it's a natural next step if the data pipeline is revisited.
 - **Backtest is a notional-scaled approximation.** It doesn't hold actual option positions, roll at expiry, or model assignment, margin, or bid-ask.
   Real position-level tracking is where most of the remaining difficulty lives.